 A Year We Won't Forget (2020)

-During 2020, beautiful gardens were planted by TGHA's horticultural enthusiasts, fountains were repaired, a new landscaping and maintenance crew was hired, garbage cans and benches were repainted, dog litter bag dispensers were installed, and aluminum fencing was repaired even as we experienced an unprecedented shift in the world due to the COVID-19 pandemic.
+During 2020, beautiful gardens were planted by TGHA's horticultural enthusiasts, fountains were repaired, a new landscaping and maintenance crew was hired, garbage cans and benches were repainted, dog litter bag dispensers were installed, and 10 large planters were installed even as we experienced an unprecedented shift in the world due to the COVID-19 pandemic.
 Thank you to all those homeowners who reached out to express their appreciation for the improvements and continued to volunteer.